akehrer/Motome/README.md

 Installation
 ============

-Currently Motome is in a pre-release state and there is no automated installation.
-The easiest way to get Motome is to make sure you have the dependencies installed and either clone the git repository or download the zip file from github.
+Currently Motome is in a pre-release state and there are no OS specific binaries and no automated installation.
+The easiest way to get Motome is to make sure you have the dependencies installed and either clone the git repository or download the zip file from github and run:

+    python setup.py install

+If the `python/Scripts` folder is in you path then you should be able to start the application by typing

+    Motome

+at a command prompt.

 First Run
 =========